KiCad/kicad-source-mirror/pcbnew/dialogs/panel_setup_rules_help.md

-# Expression functions
+### Expression functions

-All function parameters support simple wildcards ('*' and '?').
+All function parameters support simple wildcards (`*` and `?`).

-True if any part of A lies within the given footprint's courtyard.
+True if any part of `A` lies within the given footprint's courtyard.

     A.insideCourtyard('<footprint_refdes>')

-True if any part of A lies within the given zone's outline.
+True if any part of `A` lies within the given zone's outline.

     A.insideArea('<zone_name>')

-True if A has a hole which is plated.
+True if `A` has a hole which is plated.

     A.isPlated()

-True if A is a member of the given group.
+True if `A` is a member of the given group.
 Includes nested membership.

     A.memberOf('<group_name>')

-True if A exists on the given layer.
-The layer name can be either the name assigned in Board Setup > Board Editor Layers or the canonical name (ie: F.Cu).
+True if `A` exists on the given layer.
+The layer name can be either the name assigned in Board Setup > Board Editor Layers or the canonical name (ie: `F.Cu`).

     A.onLayer('<layer_name>')